yariksav/vuetify-dialog/README.md

   // then you can wait for user reaction const userChoice = await dialogInstance.wait()
-  // after idle 3000 sec - userChoice will be undefigned this.$dialog.notify.info(userChoice)
+  // after idle 3000 sec - userChoice will be undefined this.$dialog.notify.info(userChoice)
 ```